-New senior dining trends foresees an enriched menu that includes various foods ranging from fine dining meals to regular meals like pizza, sandwiches, or hot dogs.
+New senior dining trends foresee an enriched menu that includes various foods ranging from fine dining meals to regular meals like pizza, sandwiches, or hot dogs.
 Therefore, senior and assisted dining venues and the kitchen in a living center should be furnished accordingly.

 Senior and assisted living dining should be organized to facilitate meal serving and provide a similar experience to the residents in their previous lives.
-Hence, the layout in the senior living dining room can be organized like a real-life restaurant with booths, senior living dining chairs, suitable restaurant tables to host them comfortably during their time in the dining venue.
+Hence, the layout of the senior living dining room can be organized like a real-life restaurant with booths, senior living dining chairs, and suitable restaurant tables to host them comfortably during their time in the dining venue.

 Additionally, the visual attraction in the senior and assisted living dining halls can be enhanced through food display cases which will create alluring exhibition points in the dining venue as well.
-While refrigerated food and beverage display cases maintain the safety, taste texture of the salads, chilled treats, desserts, delis, and bakery products, the food warming equipment will enrich the look and smell of the meal serving area with hot foods.
+While refrigerated food and beverage display cases maintain the safety and taste texture of the salads, chilled treats, desserts, delis, and bakery products, the food warming equipment will enrich the look and smell of the meal serving area with hot foods.

 2. A Complete Commercial Kitchen

 As the assisted and senior living facility design diverts from the traditional styles towards the new trends, the senior and assisted living centers’ commercial kitchens are to address all these new requirements.
 Thus, to offer an exclusive and attractive senior and assisted living dining experience to increase the rate of your occupancy, you must;